 The parties involved in a data transfer to, from, or within PDS are free to adopt any procedure that is mutually acceptable.
-In lieu of such an ad hoc agreement, the following will be used.
+In lieu of such an ad hoc agreement, the following procedure is suggested.

 2B.2.1 Transfer Media